Simla Convention: Conference

 In 1913, the British convoked a conference at the Viceregal Lodge in Simla, India to discuss the issue of Tibet's status.
 The conference was attended by representatives of Britain, the newly founded Republic of China, and the Tibetan government at Lhasa.

 Britain was represented Sir Henry McMahon, the Foreign Secretary of British India in Delhi.
 China was represented by Ivan Chen (I-fan Chen), who was the Commissioner for Trade and Foreign Affairs at Shanghai.
 He had previously been on the staff of the Chinese Mission in London, and served as the Taotai in the Burma–Yunan frontier.
 Tibet was represented by Paljor Dorje Shatra, commonly referred to as "Lonchen Shatra", who was a leading prime minister of Tibet.
 He was an observer during the talks for the 1893 trade regulations associated with the Convention of Calcutta, had accompanied the Dalai Lama during his exile in British India, and had considerable experience in dealing with British India.

 The British and Chinese representatives had telegraphic communications with their Home governments, while the Tibetan representative only had land communications.
 McMahon was assisted by two political officers: Charles Alfred Bell, who negotiated with Shatra on the sidelines, and Archibald Rose, who did the same with Ivan Chen.

-Conference overview
+Overview

 The Simla Conference, despite its name, was held in both Simla and Delhi.
 (Simla was a hill station, which served as the headquarters for the Indian government during the summer months.
 At other times, the headquarters moved back to Delhi.)
 The conference held eight formal sessions.